Streamlined quantum computing with macronode cluster states: Introduction

-In this work, we provide three critical advances.
+In this paper, we provide three critical advances.
 First, we simplify gate implementations by showing that all GKP Cliffords can be performed deterministically in a single teleportation step.
 Second, we show that preparing the cluster-state modes in squeezed GKP states (called qunaught states~\cite{Walshe2020}), automatically implements GKP error correction during gate execution.
-Together, these streamline quantum computing in the QRL construction by using the minimal number of noisy ancilla states.
-Third, we embed the scheme for making GKP magic states from Ref.~\cite{Baragiola2019} directly into the macronode setting---attaching supplementary modes to the cluster state and additional inline squeezing for CV controlled-$Z$ gates are not necessary.
+Together, these streamline quantum computing in the QRL construction by reducing the number of measurements per mode to just two per gate, which encompass both the gate itself and GKP error correction.
+Third, we embed the scheme for making GKP magic states from Ref.~\cite{Baragiola2019} directly into the macronode setting, thereby eliminating any additional noise that would otherwise result from having to attach such states if they were prepared offline.

 Using the first two advances, we calculate the logical-gate error rates for GKP Clifford implementations and find that they surpass previous best-case gate error rates~\cite{Larsen2020noiseAnalysis}.
 For the noisiest gate, the logical controlled-$Z$, we find that gate error rates of $10^{-2}$--$10^{-3}$ are achievable with 11.9--13.7~dB of squeezing in the resource states that comprise the cluster state.
 Since our advances use the minimum number of ancillae per gate, they outperform previous studies by at least $\sim 1.3$~dB~\cite{menicucci2014fault, Larsen2020noiseAnalysis, larsen2021architecture}.